morpho-matters/morpholib/README.md

 - Animate basic figures like Points, Paths, Polygons, Splines, Images, and Text
 - Helper functions to build more complex composite figures like grids
 - Tools for quickly creating custom figures that animate in precisely specified ways
+- Support for rendering and animating LaTeX.
+  + Requires a LaTeX distribution to be preinstalled, as well as [dvisvgm](https://dvisvgm.de/)
 - Multiple tweening options and the ability to define custom tweens
 - Apply custom transformations to figures to create complex patterns
 - Support for multiple layers each with its own independent dynamic camera